prometheusresearch-archive/react-forms/docs/schema.rst

     values corresponding to schema.
   * ``defaultValue`` is used to define a value which will be used when a corresponding value for schema node is absent
+  * ``onUpdate`` is a callback which is fires during an update to form value, it can be used to rewrite parts of form value based on some criteria.

 Schema metadata related to presentation: